frederikbeimgraben/XOVIS-HAss-Daemon/README.md

 # XOVIS-HAss-Daemon
-A daemon to link a xovis person sendor to HomeAssistant
+A daemon to link a xovis person sensor to HomeAssistant